bringauto/fleet-management-http-api/docs/entity_manipulations.md

 Requirements:

 - There must be no item on the server owned by the Tenant
-- The Tenant must exist
+- The Tenant must exist.

 Result